Daniel Vogelbach: Seattle Mariners

 Vogelbach made the Mariners' 2019 Opening Day roster.
-He represented the Mariners in the 2019 MLB All-Star Game.
-His on-base plus slugging was 33 percent better than the league average before the All-Star break, but he struggled after, hitting 34 percent worse than average.
-He ended 2019 batting .208/.341/.439 and led the Mariners with 30 home runs, 76 RBIs, and 92 bases on balls.
+He represented the Mariners in the MLB All-Star Game.
+His on-base plus slugging was 33 percent better than the major-league average before the All-Star break, but he struggled after, hitting 34 percent worse than average.
+He ended 2019 batting .208/.341/.439 and led the Mariners with 30 home runs, 76 RBIs, and 92 walks.
 He walked in 16.5 percent of plate appearances, in the top 2 percent of MLB.
 He was thrown curveballs more frequently than any American League batter and swung at the lowest percentage of pitches among major leaguers.

 Less than one month into the shortened 2020 season, Vogelbach was designated for assignment by the Mariners on August 19, after he began the season batting 5-for-53 in 18 games.
 In parts of five seasons with Seattle, Vogelbach batted .196 with 36 home runs and 95 RBIs in 223 games.

 Toronto Blue Jays

 On August 23, 2020, the Toronto Blue Jays acquired Vogelbach for cash considerations.
 He was hitless for the Blue Jays in 5 plate appearances, with a walk and two strikeouts.
-On September 1, Vogelbach was designated for assignment by the Blue Jays.
+On September 1, the Blue Jays designated Vogelbach for assignment.

 Milwaukee Brewers

 On September 3, 2020, the Milwaukee Brewers claimed Vogelbach off waivers.
-In 19 games with the Brewers, Vogelbach slashed .328/.418/.569 with four home runs, playing primarily at DH.
-He played in both Brewers' games in the 2020 National League Wild Card Series, hitting one double in five at bats.
+In 19 games with the Brewers, Vogelbach slashed .328/.418/.569 with four home runs, playing primarily at designated hitter (DH).
+He played in both Brewers' games in the National League (NL) Wild Card Series, hitting one double in five at bats.

-He returned to the Brewers for 2021, after agreeing with the team on a $1.4 million contract.
+He returned to the Brewers for 2021 on a $1.4 million contract.
 On June 23, he was placed on the 10-day injured list with a hamstring strain, then transferred to the 60-day injured list on August 22.
 He was activated on September 1.
 In 2021, he slashed .219/.349/.381 with nine home runs and 24 RBIs in 93 games, playing 59 games at first base, 36 games as a pinch hitter, and 3 games as a DH.
 His arm strength was in the bottom 1 percent of major leaguers.
+He batted 0-for-1 with a walk in the NL Division Series.
 On November 30, Vogelbach was non-tendered by the Brewers, making him a free agent.